tianocore/edk2-pytool-extensions/docs/features/feature_extdep.md

 #### fetch

+If you wish your extdep type to be able to take advantage of the Stuart extdep cache, make sure to call `super().fetch()` before any type-specific code.
+If this returns `True`, a valid cache was found and the contents have been copied into the final destination.

+If a valid cache is not found and type-specific code must be used to fetch, make sure to call `self.copy_to_global_cache(...)` after successfully fetching so that the cache may be used on subsequent calls.
+Do this before populating the state file.

 ### Optional Functions

 These functions *are* implemented by the base class but you could overload them to add more functionality.